Retirement: Who do you want to be when you grow up?

 We are figuring out how to make the most of the time given as it keeps on ticking.
 We want to live life to the fullest with intellectual stimulation, a sense of satisfaction, worth and accomplishment, buoyancy, resilience, and good health.
 That means we need to cut away what does not serve these goals and visions.
 We may also need to change some habits and readjust the rudder so that we get going in the direction we need to now.

-If we take a look at quality of life where we are living now, is this where we want to age in place?
+If we take a look at the quality of life where we are living now, is this where we want to age in place?
 Take a look at the state of medical care, entertainment, shopping, restaurants, cultural activities, a sense of community, ease of transportation, fitness facilities, and natural beauty.

-Take a look at the stress levels involved with property maintenance, commuting, the feeling of personal safety, and convenience of accessing services.
+Take a look at the stress levels involved with property maintenance, commuting, the feeling of personal safety, and the convenience of accessing services.

-Navigating to the Best Future
+Navigating to the best future